 Same Email Provider: Shared Servers Forgery?

 This is a generalization to inter-domain forgery.
-If Fred@badguy.com and Jane@goodguy.com were using the same email service provider and the same servers, Jane’s goodguy.com domain is setup with DKIM, and the email provider’s servers are also setup to sign messages from @goodguy.com with appropriate DKIM signatures, what happens when Feed@badguy.com logs in to his account and sends a message pretending to be from Jane?
+If Fred@badguy.com and Jane@goodguy.com were using the same email service provider and servers, Jane’s goodguy.com domain would be set up with DKIM.
+The email provider’s servers are also set up to sign messages from @goodguy.com with appropriate DKIM signatures.
+What happens when Feed@badguy.com logs in to his account and sends a message pretending to be from Jane?

 The answer depends on the email provider!

-- The provider could prevent Fred from sending email purporting to be from anyone except himself.
-This would solve the problem right away but is very restrictive and many providers do not do this.
+- The provider could prevent Fred from sending emails purporting to be from anyone except himself.
+This would solve the problem immediately but is very restrictive, and many providers do not do this.

-- The provider could associate DKIM keys to specific users or accounts (this is what LuxSci does) … so Fred’s messages would never be signed by valid the “goodguy.com” DKIM keys, no matter what.
+- The provider could associate DKIM keys to specific users or accounts (this is what LuxSci does).
+Fred’s messages would never be signed by valid the “goodguy.com” DKIM keys, no matter what.
 This also solves the problem.

 Legitimate Message Modification

-DKIM is very sensitive to message modification; DKIM signature checks will come back “invalid” if even 1 character has been changed.
-This is generally good, but it is possible that some filtering systems read and “re-write” messages in transit where the “real” message content is unchanged but certain (MIME) “metadata” is replaced with new data (e.g. the unique strings that separate message parts).
-This breaks DKIM and it can happen more frequently that you might expect.
+DKIM is very sensitive to message modification; DKIM signature checks will return “invalid” if even one character has been changed.
+This is generally good, but email filtering systems may break DKIM.
+They often read and “re-write” messages in transit where the “real” message content is unchanged, but certain (MIME) “metadata” is replaced with new data.
+This breaks DKIM, and it can happen more frequently than expected.

-Good spam filters check DKIM before modifying messages; but if you have multiple filtering systems scanning messages, then the DKIM checks of later filters may be broken by the actions of earlier filters.
+Good spam filters check DKIM before modifying messages.
+Still, if you have multiple filtering systems scanning messages, the DKIM checks of later filters may be broken by the actions of earlier filters.

-This is not a limitation of DKIM, but worth noting anyway.
-All DKIM does is help you identify if a message is forged or not (and if it has been altered or not).
-Most Spammers are savvy.
-They use their own legitimate domain names and create valid DKIM (and DPF and DMARC) records so that their email messages look more legitimate.
+This is not a limitation of DKIM but worth noting anyway.
+All DKIM does is help you identify if a message is forged or altered.
+Most spammers are savvy.
+They use legitimate domain names and create valid DKIM (and SPF and DMARC) records to look legitimate.

-So, in the war of escalation where an attacker is trying to get a forged email message into your INBOX, what tricks do they use to get around sender identity validation by DKIM?
+So, in the war of escalation where an attacker tries to get a forged email message into your inbox, what tricks do they use to get around sender identity validation by DKIM?

-- If the sender address does not support DKIM at all — the attacker is “all set”.
+- If the sender address does not support DKIM, the attacker is “all set.”

-- If your DKIM is set up as “weak“, then the attacker can send a forged message with a missing DKIM signature and it will look legitimate.
+- If DKIM is set up as “weak,” the attacker can send a forged message with a missing DKIM signature, which will look legitimate.

-- If the attacker can send you a message from one of the servers authorized by the DKIM for the domain and if that server does not care who initiated the message … but will sign any messages going through it with the proper DKIM keys, then the message will look legitimate.
-E.g. If the attacker signs up with the same email provider as that used by the forged domain and that provider’s servers do not restrict DKIM key usage, then s/he can send an email from those same servers are the legitimate account and have his/her messages properly signed.
-This makes the attacker’s email look “Good” even if the forged domain’s DKIM records are “strict”.
+- Suppose the attacker can send you a message from one of the servers authorized by the DKIM for the domain.
+If that server does not care who initiated the message, but will sign any messages going through it with the proper DKIM keys, then the message will look legitimate.
+Suppose the attacker signs up with the same email provider used by the forged domain and that provider’s servers do not restrict DKIM key usage.
+In that case, they can send an email from those same servers and have their messages properly signed.
+This makes the attacker’s email look “Good” even if the forged domain’s DKIM records are “strict.”

-An attackers options are much more limited with DKIM.
-S/he can only send fraudulent messages from domains with no or weak DKIM support, or send through non-restrictive shared email servers, or steal the private key used by the sender’s DKIM, or s/he must actually compromise the email account of someone using the same email domain as address that is to be faked.
+An attacker’s options are much more limited with DKIM.
+They can only send fraudulent messages from domains with no or weak DKIM support, send through non-restrictive shared email servers, steal the private key used by the sender’s DKIM, or must compromise the email account of someone using the same email domain as the address that is to be faked.

-The situation is better, but not perfect … especially as many organizations leave their DKIM configuration as “weak” as they would rather take a chance on forged email rather than have legitimate messages be missed or discarded due to inadvertent message modification or because they were sent from a server without DKIM.
+The situation is better, but not perfect.
+Many organizations leave their DKIM configuration weak.
+They would rather take a chance on forged email rather than have legitimate messages be missed due to inadvertent message modification or because they were sent from a server without DKIM.

-We will see in our next post how one can use DMARC to combine the best features of DKIM and SPF to further enhance forged email detection…. and where the gaps that attackers use still remain.
+We will see in our next post how one can use DMARC to combine the best features of DKIM and SPF to enhance forged email detection further and where the gaps that attackers use remain.